Atar-Growth/atar.github.io/docs/privacy.md

 ## Collection and Use of Personal Information

-## Use and Disclosure of Personal Information at Atar Growth

 Atar Growth's technology enables us to display Offers from Partners and Advertisers on Atar Sites, and allows you to opt in to receive communications regarding such Offers.
 Below, we detail how your Personal Information is utilized by Atar Growth and the principles guiding our disclosure of information to Partners, Advertisers, and other third-party processors.

 ### (i) Use of Personal Information by Atar Growth